julieplummer20/abap-platform-trial-image/README.md

 ```bash
 docker run --stop-timeout 3600 -i --name a4h -h vhcala4hci -p 3200:3200 -p 3300:3300 -p 8443:8443 -p 30213:30213 -p 50000:50000 -p 50001:50001 sapse/abap-cloud-developer-trial:<TAGNAME> -skip-limits-check
 ```

+> [!TIP]
+> In some cases, your Hardware Key may stop working at some point.
+This may be because the IP address of the container is stable but the MAC address has changed since your last login.
+If so, add a stable MAC address to your docker run command as in the following example, replacing the placeholder `02:42:ac:11:00:11` with your own MAC address:
+>
+> ```
+> docker run --mac-address 02:42:ac:11:00:11 my_container
+> ```
+>

 By default, Docker takes only 10 seconds to shut down.
 Therefore, we start the container in interactive mode (*-i*), so that we can stop the system gracefully using the key stroke Ctrl-C. However, we also use the parameter `--stop-timeout` which causes that Docker will give the SAP HANA database (HDB) enough time to write its In-Memory database onto disk upon shutdown request.